badoo/MVICore/documentation/features/coreconcepts.md

 More about that in the chapter [Events that should be consumed only once](news.md).

-## Feature lifecycle

-Most probably you want your `Feature` to live longer than the current screen.
-This has many benefits:

-- You don't need to override `onSaveInstanceState` and `onRestoreInstanceState` in your Android `Activity`.
-The `Feature` holds on to the state, the `Activity` connects to it in its `onCreate` method, and because the stream of `State`s inside is a `BehaviorSubject`, it will replay the latest one to your `Activity` upon subscription.
-- Rotating the screen?
-Not an issue, your state is automatically there.
-- Your `Feature` is not on screen because the user navigated away to some other screen?
-Not a problem.
-It's still alive and listening in the background to update its state if needed, so when the user comes back to the screen where it's visible, it immediately shows the most up-to-date state.
+## Features as hot observables

+`Features` are not cold observables: they do not wait for subscriptions to start working, and they are not scoped by subscriptions to them.
+They are push-based (pushing out new states automatically) and not pull-based (producing something upon a subscription).

+This is a designed feature of the library.

+`Features` are supposed to be able to be active in the background, and have possibly many, differently scoped inputs / outputs to them.

+Two things follow from this:

+1. A `Feature` starts working immediately on creation, and emits its initial state.
-This probably implies that your `Feature` is living in some kind of a DI scope, and it's your responsibility to call `.dispose()` on it once this scope goes away, so that any asynchronous jobs still executing are properly disposed of.
+2. A `Feature` always needs to be disposed of when its lifecycle should end.
+That means it's your responsibility to call `.dispose()` on it, so that any asynchronous jobs still executing are properly disposed of.

 !!! bug "Bottom line"
     Don't forget to call `.dispose()` at the end of the `Feature`'s lifecycle